From Reading to Specifying: What Is TDG?

 | Specification | Wrote a markdown spec describing what you wanted | Write a function stub with types + test assertions |

-| Implementation | Claude Code generated files from your spec | Claude Code generates the function body from your stub + tests |
+| Implementation | AI generated files from your spec | AI generates the function body from your stub + tests |

 | Verification | You reviewed the output against your spec | pytest checks automatically; you read the code with PRIMM |

 The method is the same.
 The precision is higher.
-English specifications can be ambiguous -- "convert the temperature" could mean Celsius to Fahrenheit or Fahrenheit to Celsius.
+English specifications can be ambiguous: "convert the temperature" could mean Celsius to Fahrenheit or Fahrenheit to Celsius.
 A Python test that says assert celsius_to_fahrenheit(0.0) == 32.0 cannot be misunderstood.

 Try With AI